 ExxonMobil is now firmly established in Guyana and committed to model corporate citizenship.
 The Government of Guyana issued the production licence in June 2017 and first oil is expected no later than 2020.

 Drilling continues to yield positive results.
-Turbot 1, is the latest and fifth new oil discovery in the 6.6million acre Stabroek Block since Liza 1 in May 2015, when ExxonMobil announced that first significant discovery.
+Pacora, is the latest and seventh oil discovery in the Stabroek Block since Liza in May 2015, when ExxonMobil announced that first significant discovery.
 Exploration continues.
 The Stabroek Block is 6.6 million acres (26,800 square kilometres) and located approximately 120 miles (193 kilometres) offshore Guyana.
-The Liza, Payara, Liza deep, Snoek and Turbot discoveries are located in the Stabroek Block.
+The Liza, Payara, Liza deep, Snoek, Turbot, Ranger and Pacora discoveries are located in the Stabroek Block.

 ExxonMobil’s affiliate, Esso Exploration and Production Guyana Limited (EEPGL) operates offices in Georgetown.
-EEPGL holds an interest and is the operator in the Stabroek, Canje and Kaieteur Blocks, offshore Guyana.
-The current staff of the Guyana Affiliate office is 25, 64% being Guyanese.
+The current staff of the Guyana Affiliate office is 37, 70% being Guyanese.
 That is expected to increase by the year 2020 with a corresponding exponential increase in Guyanese staff.
 Consistent with its commitment to corporate citizenship EEPGL has established a Centre for Local Business Development to upgrade skills of small and medium sized businesses, and increase their readiness to provide competent local content ahead of first oil.

-The Canje Block is located offshore Guyana east of the Stabroek Block, where the largest 3-D seismic data was collected in 2016.
-EEPGL is operator and holds 35 percent interest, JHI holds 40 percent interest and Mid-Atlantic holds 25 percent interest.
+The Canje Block is located offshore Guyana east of the Stabroek Block, 3-D seismic data was collected in 2016.
+EEPGL is the operator and holds 35 percent interest, JHI holds 40 percent interest and Mid-Atlantic holds 25 percent interest.

-The Kaieteur Block is located to the north and adjacent to the Stabroek and Canje blocks, approximately 250 kilometers offshore in ultra-deep water, where a 3-D seismic survey is underway.
-EEPGL is operator and holds 50 percent interest, Ratio Energy Limited holds 25 percent interest and Ratio Guyana Limited holds 25 percent interest.
+The Kaieteur Block is located to the north and adjacent to the Stabroek and Canje blocks, approximately 250 kilometers offshore in ultra-deep water, 3-D seismic survey was completed in 2017.
+EEPGL is the operator and holds 50 percent interest, Ratio Energy Limited holds 25 percent interest and Ratio Guyana Limited holds 25 percent interest.

 Learn more about the Liza development project